VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**April 14th, 2021**.
+**May 12th, 2021**.
 The current example data set is focusing on [Vasculitis Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-05-12).
 The challenge is to use data visualisation to explore the effectiveness of the treatment across a range of different clinical outcomes.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays